 - BLANKETS

-- BOTTLED water for consumption or cars that may overheat or lose battery water.
+- BOTTLED water for consumption or for cars that may overheat or lose battery water.

 WINTER CAR CARE KIT